ibm-cloud-docs/BlockStorage/configure-iscsi-cloudlinux.md

   -h, --help           Show this message and exit.
 ```
 {: codeblock}

+When your host is authorized, take note of the following information, which is needed later.
+* iSCSI Target IP addresses
+* Username
+* Password
+* IQN

+Bear in mind that if multiple hosts mount the same {{site.data.keyword.blockstorageshort}} volume without being cooperatively managed, your data is at risk for corruption.
+Volume corruption can occur if changes are made to the volume by multiple hosts at the same time.
+You need a cluster-aware, shared-disk file system to prevent data loss such as Microsoft&reg; Cluster Shared Volumes (CSV), Red Hat Global File System (GFS2), VMware&reg; VMFS, and others.
+For more information, see your host's OS documentation.
+{: attention}

+It's best to run storage traffic on a VLAN, which bypasses the firewall.
+Running storage traffic through software firewalls increases latency and adversely affects storage performance.
+For more information about routing storage traffic to its own VLAN interface, see the [FAQs](/docs/BlockStorage?topic=BlockStorage-block-storage-faqs#howtoisolatedstorage).
+{: important}

+## Authorizing the host with Terraform
+{: #authhostCloudLinTerraform}
+{: terraform}

 When you provision your storage with Terraform, you authorize a compute host to access the volume by specifing the `allowed_virtual_guest_ids` for virtual servers, `allowed_hardware_ids` for bare metal servers.
 You can specify `allowed_ip_addresses` to define which IP addresses have access to the storage.
 The following example provides authorization to the virtual server with the ID `27699397` can access the volume from the `10.40.98.193`, `10.40.98.200` addresses.